Jonathan2251/lbd/source/otherinst.rst

     ...

-Instructions "rolv" and "rorv" cannot be tested at this moment, they need function argument passing support.
+Instructions "rolv" and "rorv" cannot be tested at this moment, they need logic "or" implementation which supported at next section.
-The "#ifdef TEST_ROXV" part of ch4_1_3.cpp can be tested after Chapter Function call.
 Like the previous subsection mentioned at this chapter, some IRs in function @_Z16test_rotate_leftv() will be combined into one one IR **rotl** during DAGs translation.